gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 * There is one lexical search environment, it has one entry: we bind `$self` to the main artifact, or to be exact: to the current instance of that artifact, e.g. the current line of an entity.
-  This environment is also inspecteded if the path consists of just `$self` – useful for `on` conditions of unmanaged associations.
+  This environment is also inspected if the path consists of just `$self` – useful for `on` conditions of unmanaged associations.
 * The second and last, the non-lexical search environment is the environment supplied by the object (main artifact or element) where the current member is defined in.